glaserL/anlp_ws18/CONTRIBUTING.md

 First we need to fork the original repository and clone it onto your personal workspace.

-1. Fork this repository from GitHub onto your personal account
+1. Fork this repository from GitHub onto your personal account by clicking the fork button on the top right-corner of this repository's GitHub webpage.

 2. Clone this repository onto your personal workspace